yuyue730/TypescriptAxios/README.md

     * Support create a static Axios instance by adding a `AxiosStatic` interface that extends `AxiosInterface` and adding an `create()` function for `AxiosStatic` instance.
   * Cancel Request
     * Add a `CancelToken` object to `axios`, the `CancelToken` object will provide a `source` function that returns the `CancelToken` object itself and the `cancel` function.
-    * For asynchroize purpose, `cancelToken` stores a pending `Promise` object.
+    * For asynchroization purpose, `cancelToken` stores a pending `Promise` object.
 When the `cancel` function was executed, this will resolve the pending promise, cancel the request and call `reject()`.
+  * `withCredentials`: If `http://domain-a.com` wants to send a request to `http://api.domain-b.com/get` with Cookies under `api.domain-b.com`.
+We need an additional boolean setup in `XMLHttpRequest` called `withCredentials`.
+So we also add this parameter in `AxiosRequestConfig` interface.

 ## Create Typescript project using `typescript-library-starter`